davidstone/isocpp/constexpr-parameters.md

 It supports evaluating exactly once or 0-N times.
 It proposes allowing constexpr parameters, but just to the parametric expressions.
 Parametric expressions can solve only the problems that do not require overloading, but it creates yet another shadow world.

+## Syntax

+There are two language-level features being proposed by this paper: allowing function parameters to be annotated in some way to allow them to be used at compile time within the function and require initialization from a constant expression, and allowing function parameters to be annotated in some way to allow them to be used at compile time if they are initialized with a constant expression.
+This section will discuss the syntax for those two features.

+### Option 1

+There is currently an inconsistency in the meaning of `constexpr`.
+On a variable declaration, it means "must be evaluated at compile time", but on a function declaration, it means "can be evaluated at compile time if it does stuff that can be done at compile time".
+We recently added a new keyword, `consteval`, that can be applied to only function declarations and it means "must be evaluated at compile time".
+We could take this as an opportunity to remove this inconsistency.
+This option would expand the keyword `consteval` to be used on variable declarations with the same meaning that `constexpr` has today. `constexpr` on a function declaration would retain its current meaning, but `constexpr` on a variable declaration would mean that the variable can be used in a constant expression context if it was initialized with a constant expression.
+The suggested meaning of the keywords would be that `consteval` means the thing is evaluated at compile time and `constexpr` means the thing is evaluated at compile time if the expression it uses can be evaluated at compile time.

+This has the advantage of removing an existing inconsistency in the meaning of the `constexpr ` keyword.
+It is also a backward-compatible change.
+It has the downside that the intent of users writing `constexpr` today could be to require a diagnostic if code ever changes that does not provide a compile-time constant.
+The other issue is that one of the design goals of `consteval` is that the compiler does not need to emit certain information, which would imply that `consteval` on a variable would produce something more like a template parameter: that interpretation of `consteval` would give a name to a prvalue, not an object with identity.

+### Option 2

+We keep things as they are today with regards to the meaning of `constexpr` and `consteval`.
+We allow annotating a function parameter with `constexpr` with the sdame meaning as a variable declaration: must be initialized with a constant expression.
+We add a new keyword, `maybe_constexpr`, that deduces whether the parameter is known at compile time.
+This paper originally proposed the syntax `constexpr?`. `consteval` was originally spelled as `constexpr!`, but `constexpr!` was rejected in favor of `consteval` for a variety of reasons, some of which also apply to `constexpr?`.
+One of the primary objections to names with punctuation is the question of how you pronounce the keyword.
+It would make spoken C++ be a tonal language, or else people will come up with a different name, such as "maybe constexpr".
+If people will come up with a different name for the keyword, we might as well name the keyword that name, thus `maybe_constexpr`.

 ## Further work needed